A Relief Fund with Heart

 Free support services

-Kitchens and crews keep restaurants running – we made them more resilient!
+Kitchens and crews keep restaurants running – let’s make them more resilient!

-The Resilience Fund invested in the two things that keep a restaurant running—kitchens and crews.
-Grants were awarded to restaurants for kitchen equipment upgrades or retention bonuses.
+In 2022, the Resilience Fund is investing in the two things that keep a restaurant running—kitchens and crews.
+Grants are awarded to restaurants for kitchen equipment upgrades or retention bonuses.

 Meet the 2022 Restaurant Grantees